Covid-19 Update 2: Family Drop-in returns

-The Mercread Center is on the Mercread Road, where there isn’t any parking.
-Instead, head for one of the town’s car-parks or for Cornfield Close (shown on map below), (A259 to Highlands Road, then as close to Cornfield Close as you can) where there is plenty of parking.
-At the end of Cornfield Close is an alleyway that will bring you out directly opposite the Mecread Centre (Unfortunately, this alleyway isn’t shown on the map below).
+The Mercread Center is on Mercread Road, where there isn’t any parking.
+Instead, head for one of the town’s car parks or for Cornfield Close (shown on the map below), (A259 to Highlands Road, then as close to Cornfield Close as you can) where there is plenty of parking.
+At the end of Cornfield Close is an alleyway that will bring you out directly opposite the Mecread Centre (You can see the alleyway if you examine the map below carefully).

 Next Family Drop-in

 February 12, 2022 2:00 pm - 4:00 pm at Mercread Youth Centre, Mercread Rd, Seaford, East Sussex BN25 1AB, United Kingdom

 At the Drop-in this month, we have the

 - Arts and crafts table (2:00 - 2:45pm)

 - Music time with Ruth Whitelaw (3:30 - 4:00pm)

 - Kicks Count recycling box - don't forget to bring your recyclables (no coffee pods pls.)